noahehall/theBookOfNoah/0current/languages/javascript/typeSystems/typescript.md

   constructor(
     public poop: boolean; // will be availale on the class as if it was a class property )
 }

+// class expressions:
+// ^ dont need a name, but will be typed as the same name as the are assigned to const IsAClass = class<T> {
+  constructor(public yup: T)
+}
+const instance = new IsAClass('hello') // typeof instance ==== 'instance<String>
+// abstract classes: like interfaces, but for classes
+// ^ can only contain property & method signatures, but no implemnetation
+// ^ can not be instantiated, and must be derived from astract class Poop {
+  abstract iPoop(): string;
+}
+class WhoPoops extends Poop {
+  iPoop() { return 'yes' }
+}

 // generic classes